lukashaverbeck/expyro/README.md

     epochs: int = 10            # The "are we there yet?" parameter

 # Step 2: Declare your experiment.
 Give it a home ("runs/") and a name.
+# Your experiment must take exactly one argument as a config.
+# The input and output must be typed.
 @expyro.experiment(root=Path("runs"), name="my_awesome_experiment")
 def train_model(config: TrainConfig) -> dict[str, float]:
-    # Your brilliant (or "it should work") code goes here.
+    # Your brilliant (or "it should work") experiment logic goes here.
     final_loss = 0.1 * config.learning_rate
     final_accuracy = 0.9